travisdoor/travis.github.io/biscuit_engine.md

 - Scene and game level loadings
 - Error handling and error context

-  Biscuit engine use crash first philosophy, in most cases error causes abortion of application.
-Error context is concept helping to track the error.
+  Biscuit engine use crash first philosophy, in most cases error causes termination of an application.
+Error context is a concept helping to track the error.

 - Basic physics (colisions and raycasting)
 - Multiplatform support (MacOS, Linux, Windows)

-  Main development has been done on Mac but Linux and Windows are also supported and tested.

 - Unit testting

   Currently I'm trying to use Google test framework where it is possible.